Bahat159/bahat159.github.io/C-ASM/assembly/README.md

   - `ld -m elf_i386 -dynamic-linker /lib/ld-linux.so.2 -o movtest -lc movtest.o`

 # To Assemble Using `GCC` Compiler to compile and link

-- gcc -o cpuid cpuid.s
+- `gcc -o cpuid cpuid.s`

 # Using `GDB` to debug application
- -In order to debug the assembly language program, you must first reassemble the source code using the `-gstabs` parameter
+ - **In order to debug the assembly language program, you must first reassemble the source code using the `-gstabs` parameter**
-  - as `-gstabs` -o cpuid.o cpuid.s
+  - `as -gstabs -o cpuid.o cpuid.s`
-  - ld -o cpuid cpuid.o
+  - `ld -o cpuid cpuid.o`